EnviroDIY/USGS_NGWOS/NGWOS_AWS_MQTT_Certs/ReadMe.md

 Remember, this may take a **long** time.
 Check that there is cell phone signal in your location.
-If you are using a Hologram SIM; they prefer to connect to T-Mobile; ask around how good the T-Mobile signal is where you are.
+If you are using a Hologram SIM; they prefer to connect to T-Mobile; ask around to see how good the T-Mobile signal is where you are.
 Move somewhere else if you need to.
 Confirm that your SIM card is installed tightly and correctly in the LTE Bee's SIM card slot - it should only be possible to fully insert it one way.
 Also confirm that the APN is set correctly for your SIM card.
 Check that the wire from antenna is securely connected to the bee.
 Remove any wires (especially power wires) that are too close to the antenna; don't lay the antenna on top of the USB cable from your computer to your Stonefly.
 If you got no other error messages, but the modem won't connect, restart and let it try again.
-The first connection with a new combination of SIM card, tower, and device can be painfully slow.
+The first connection with a new combination of SIM card, tower, and device can be *painfully* slow.
+Sometimes it takes multiple attempts, especially if the signal is weak.

 ### Modem fails to get LTE data connection

 Check your APN.
 It must match the APN assigned by your SIM card provider.
-Check your SIM username and password, if your SIM requires them (uncommon).
+If your SIM requires a username and password (uncommon), contact Stroud for assistance in modifying this program to accept them.

 ### SSL (Client) or MQTT connection fails